reframe-hpc/reframe/docs/sanity_functions_reference.rst

     Sanity function decorator.

-    The evaluation of the decorated will be deferred and it will be suitable for use in the sanity and performance patterns of a regression test.
+    The evaluation of the decorated function will be deferred and it will become suitable for use in the sanity and performance patterns of a regression test.

     .. code:: python